top of page

 Module 10: Spirituality of Acupuncture Point

-Each acupuncture point has unique name and some points have more than two names.
+Each and every acupuncture point has its unique name and some points have more than one names.
 Many are named by its anatomical location but not always the case.
 Many of the "Window of the Sky" points have the character of Tian (Heaven or Universe), but what is this character indicating?

 Module 10 will continue with needling training following the lecture.